ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter2/step1.md

         super(UploadedImage, self).save()
 ```

-This method will be called every time a new entry is created or an existing entry is updated.
-An instance of
+This method will be called every time a new or an existing ``UploadedImage``-object is to be stored in the database.
-`UploadedImage` is also available in `self`, therefore we are able to create a method that reads `self.ìmage`,
+The current instance of ``UploadedImage`` is made available in ``self``, therefore we are able to create a method that reads `self.ìmage`,
 scales it to a thumbnail, and stores it in `self.thumbnail`.
 First we are going to create a function in
 `imageupload/models.py` for scaling the image using `pil`:
 ```python